 |Baby products, excluding baby apparel||8% for inventory products with a total sales price of $10 or less15 % for products with a total sales price greater than $10|

 |Cell phone devices||8%|

-Note: mattresses will be charged 15% regardless of price point
+Note: Amazon will charge 15% on mattresses regardless of price point

 |Home and garden (including pet supplies)||15%|